ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - a executor will place a task on the run queue to be polled when a child future is awoken
 - recursion is an issue b/c this statemachine like struct would refer to itself, causing the infinite size type issue
     - can get around this with indirection like `Box` or `BoxFuture`
-- async traits are hard b/c Futures don't have a know size
+- async traits are hard b/c Futures don't have a known size
     - future can have all sorts of data and that makes their size unkown
 - if a `Future` holds non-`Send` data(e.g. `Rc`) then it cant be moved to another worker thread in executor
 - stacktraces - trace will show origin upon the thread it's executing on, this might be different than thread that spawned it